Updated 27th March 2021

 Even if your compost toilet has a fan for odour control, a cover material is sometimes used as a ‘soak’ at the bottom of the solids container (a 2.5 – 5 cm or so layer is ideal), and an occasional sprinkling of carbon-rich material over the ‘solids’ will help with the final composting process and provide a way for people to disguise their deposits if they wish to.

-Coir or Coconut Coir has gained a lot of attention in recent years as an alternative to peat (which is an environmental no-no).
+Coir or Coconut Coir (pronounced ‘coy-err’) has gained a lot of attention in recent years as an alternative to peat).

-Coir is a by-product of the coconut industry, and it’s convenient to buy it in highly compressed blocks (about the size of a house brick) which are then reconstituted with water (warm water does the trick even quicker).
+Coir is a waste or by-product of the coconut industry, and it’s convenient to buy it in highly compressed blocks (about the size of a house brick) which are then reconstituted with water (warm or hot water does the trick even quicker).

-A typical coir brick will expand to around 8 litres.
+A typical coir brick will expand to a volume of around 8 litres.

 Although it’s a waste product, the distance travelled (air miles) can be an ecological issue to consider, but there are a few other practical issues that have come to light in terms of its suitability as a compost toilet cover material.

 Coir is available in some garden centres, online and at many ‘hydroponics’ shops.
-It makes sense to buy in bulk as it’s reasonably easy to store in the compressed ‘brick’ form and will keep (as long as it doesn’t get wet) indefinitely.
+It makes sense to buy in bulk as it’s reasonably easy to store in the compressed ‘brick’ form and will keep (as long as it doesn’t get wet).

-In terms of its performance as a cover material, coir does quite well.
-It’s the recommended material for use in Air Head compost toilets.
+In terms of its performance as a cover material, coir does well.
+It’s the recommended material for use in Air Head, Natures Head, and Compoost compost toilets.

-Often sold as animal bedding, Chopped Straw can be used as a cover material and soak.
+Often sold as animal bedding, Chopped Straw, hemp stalks etc can be used as a cover material and soak.
 It’s not that absorbent, but it’s just about OK.
+Try to seek out the most ‘chopped’ variety with shorter stems.

 Small bags (compressed) are often available in supermarkets and pet shops, and if you buy larger quantities from farm or equine supplies, it becomes very inexpensive.